DimaOrdenov/slack-bot-birthdays/birthdays-bot/README.md

 :heavy_exclamation_mark: I've tried to use OOP to make some class with methods and work with it.
 I think that better realisation could be writing class and executable part separately.

 Also there are too many if-else statements and some "code-copies".
 Better get less of this.

+The right way of making multitask bot (get messages and send answers, working on some functions with Google Sheet and more) is using something like multithreading or multiprocessing app.
+In this way users can use all bot's functions and advantages.